bogdan/blog/slides/ajaxsubmit/one/01_slide.md

 # Why we can not validate on backend always?

 * Forms are small
-* Ajax query is fast
+* AJAX is our friend
   * 100 ms or even less
 * Just so easy